 Smoked sausages can be eaten while cold or warm.
 There is commercially made kielbasa which uses different kinds of meat other than the traditional pork.
 Some are made using beef meat, while others come with turkey meat.
 So if you are trying it for the first time and you want a traditional Polish kielbasa, you better be careful not to pick the commercially made ones.
 If you know how to make them yourself, then it is always advisable that you purchase the raw pork and the traditionally made coats and not processed collagens.
 You can also buy raw fresh sausages from renowned kielbasa vendors to avoid all the problems.

 Depending on the time you want to cook your kielbasa, you need to make sure that the meat is waiting for the day in the refrigerator.
 If you are planning to eat it in due time, you can remove the seal, but if not, you have to make sure the package is airtightly sealed in the refrigerator.
-According to The Prince La and Foodsaver, A vacuum sealed kielbasa takes up to 3 weeks inside a refrigerator before going bad.
+According to Your Vacuum Sealer and Foodsaver, A vacuum sealed kielbasa takes up to 3 weeks inside a refrigerator before going bad.

 Boiling the Fresh Kielbasa

 Some experts disagree with the idea of boiling kielbasa.
 They argue that since you are cooking raw sausages under a specific temperature to ensure that you maintain the correct texture and flavor, it is called poaching.